Tiger II: Reliability and mobility

-Henschel's chief designer, Erwin Aders, wrote, "The failure occurred because the Tiger II went into production without considering the test results."
+Henschel's chief designer, Erwin Aders, wrote, "The failures occurred because the Tiger II went into production without considering the test results."
 Lack of crew training could amplify this problem; drivers originally given only limited training on other tanks were often sent directly to operational units already on their way to the front.

-The Schwere Heeres Panzer Abteilung 501 arrived on the Eastern Front with only eight out of 45 tanks operational; these faults were mostly due to final drive failures.
+The 501st Heavy Tank Battalion arrived on the Eastern Front with only eight out of 45 tanks operational; these faults were mostly due to final drive failures.
 The first five Tiger IIs delivered to the Panzer Lehr Division broke down before they could be used in combat, and were destroyed to prevent capture.

+The 506th Heavy Tank Battalion had been equipped with 45 Tiger IIs between late August and mid-September and made the following report on 30 September 1944 about its initial experiences with the Tiger II:

+Experiences with the Panzerkampfwagen "Tiger" B:

+The battalion has been fully equipped with Panzerkampfwagen VI B tanks since September 15, 1944.
+The troops are satisfied with the new vehicle.
+The breakdowns that have occurred so far are “teething problems,” and once these are resolved, the Tiger B will be the heavy tank.

+After 50-100 km of travel, the following breakdowns have occurred: